mekz-data/equifax/README.md

 - Afterwards, clustering experiments were performed with k means and Gaussian mixture models.

 ## Takeaways
 - When dealing with large datasets and computationally intensive processes, use the method that gets you 80% of the results at 20% of the cost.
 In this case, using LightGBM saved us so much time compared to other methods.
+- Domain knowledge is crucial in data science.
+My experience looking at credit reports as a loan officer proved to be invaluable throughout this process.
 - Real world data is just as dirty as you've been told before.
 Knowing when to impute and when to just drop rows can be a difficult choice sometimes.